 3.1 Once received, the H-1B petition will be issued a receipt by the USCIS.
 The I-Center will notify you once the receipt has been received.
 You may use this receipt to track the progress of the petition at http://www.uscis.gov/.
 Please note that premium processing cases are often approved before the receipt is received by the I-Center.

 3.2 When the H-1B petition approval is received by the I-Center, we will notify the department by e-mail that the form is available for pick up with copies of the I-129 and LCA as filed with the USCIS.
-In addition, there will be a Distribution Acknowledgement form included with the other forms.
 The department will then need to pick up the documents from the front desk of the I-Center.

 3.3.1 For Employees in the United States Only!